 2. Lion numbers have dropped from 200 000 to just 23 000

 What a shocking statistic!
 And this near 90% drop in the lion population has occurred in a little over 100 years.
 This is really one of the saddest facts about lions.

 Yet in some places these majestic predators are still hunted legally.
 Legally!

 3. Lions are vulnerable on the IUCN red list

 It wasn’t that long ago that lions were classified as an animal of least concern.
 The king of the savannah didn’t have any predators.
 Then cowards and colonialists turned up with guns.

-The IUCN report a continuing decline of mature lions.
+The IUCN reports a continuing decline of mature lions.
+So while they are not yet an endangered African species, they are on the vulnerable list.
 At this rate our next generation won’t even have the opportunity to see these animals in the wild.

 4. Lions are extinct from 26 countries they previously roamed